devonoel/gunter/README.md

 ## Usage

-Gunter requires you to define a set of tasks, represented as JSON, which tell Gunter what commands to run, and where to run them.
+Gunter requires you to define a set of tasks, represented as either YAML or JSON, which tell Gunter what commands to run, and where to run them.

 Install gunter: